achung89/react-futures/README.md

 };
 ```

-To accomplish this, we can use the `lazyObject` from above, or we can use the `getRaw` function.
+To accomplish this, we can use the `lazyObject` from above.

 ```javascript
 // Using `lazyObject`